-In order to create a culture of integrity that is desired, a company must purposely set out to shape it.
-Creating an effective compliance program is at the core of building a culture of integrity, and it allows the company to detect areas of concern and find ways to correct and prevent them.
-The ideal form for a compliance program in any industry is one that uses a blend of integrity and compliance-based ethics.
+In order to create a culture of ethics that is desired, a company must purposely set out to shape it.
+Creating an effective compliance program is at the core of building a culture of ethics, and it allows the company to detect areas of concern and find ways to correct and prevent them.
+The ideal form for a compliance program in any industry is one that uses a blend of integrity and compliance-based culture of ethics.

 There are six key steps to using integrity and compliance to create a company culture of ethics.

 Companies need to prioritize these items to best suit the needs of the company and the level of problems that are being faced.

 #1 Standards and Procedures Must be Properly Outlined

 A code of conduct is crucial to all companies, and it must apply to all employees, no matter the tier.
 It should also apply to contract labor or any other person who does work on behalf of the company.
 This code of conduct should outline the desired culture of ethics within the company, and it should spell out the ethical expectations of compliance and integrity.
 It will be one of the most important methods of communicating the expectations and show the commitment the executive management team has to see them met.
 The code of conduct should include the company mission statement, the goals of the company, and the values of the company.
 It should also spell out the compliance standards, and the penalties for not adhering to them.
 Employees should declare an understanding of this code in writing.